SoftUni-Internal/interactive-content/EN/04-Remote-Databases/01-Remote-Databases.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/05.JS-Applications-Remote-Databases/EN/JS-apps-remote-dbs-6-backend-as-a-service-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Backend-as-a-Service or **BaaS** is a cloud service model in which developers outsource all the behind-the-scenes aspects of a web or mobile application so that they only have to write and maintain the frontend.
+Backend-as-a-Service or **BaaS** is a cloud service model, in which developers outsource all of the behind-the-scenes aspects of a web or mobile application so that they only have to write and maintain the frontend.

 **BaaS** vendors provide pre-written software for activities that take place on servers, such as user **authentication**, **database management**, **remote updating**, and push notifications (for mobile apps), as well as **cloud storage** and **hosting**.

-There are two types of BaaS.
-One is **Cloud BaaS** and the other is **Open-source BaaS**.
+There are two types of BaaS: **Cloud BaaS** and **Open-source BaaS**.

 [/slide]